Before I traveled solo to Bali last year, I read about their taxi mafia in online forums and travel blogs.

 8. For official metered taxis, the most trusted one is Blue Bird.
 It’s light blue, has a bird logo on the top, a working meter, and a bluebirdtaxi.com on the windscreen and side of the cab.
 Look for the driver’s ID badge pinned to his uniform.
 Beware of dodgy taxis with no meter and Blue Bird lookalike taxis that come in dark blue paint but with a different name on the cab.
 They are scammers.

-9. You may get dropped off by TNVs at Denpasar Airport for your departure flight, but you cannot be picked up by TNVs upon arrival.
+9. You may get dropped off by ride-share drivers at Denpasar Airport for your departure flight, but they cannot pick you up upon arrival.

 Disclaimer: My personal experience may be different from other travelers.
 Bali is still one of the most beautiful places I’ve ever traveled to, and I will definitely return.
 This post is meant to teach first-time travelers about the transportation system in Bali.
 If you’ve traveled to Bali and have tips to share, fill up the comments section below.